d0midigi/MITRE-ATT-CK-TTPs-Mapping-to-Active-Directory-AD-Attacks/README.md

 ## Lateral Movement [(TA0008)](https://attack.mitre.org/tactics/TA0008/)
 Lateral Movement in the MITRE ATT&CK® framework refers to the techniques cyber adversaries use to navigate through a network, moving from an initially compromised system to other hosts, to expand access, steal data, or deploy ransomware.
 It is a critical post-compromise stage, often involving stolen credentials and legitimate tools to evade detection.
 ## Key Aspects and Techniques
-* Attackers use several methods to move laterally, often blending in with authorized user activity:
+* Individuals use several methods to move laterally, often blending in with authorized user activity:
   * **Remote Services [(T1021)](https://attack.mitre.org/techniques/T1021/)**: Utilizing valid credentials to log in remotely via RDP, SSH, or VPN.
   * **Lateral Tool Transfer [(T1570)](https://attack.mitre.org/techniques/T1570/)**: Moving tools or malware between systems to further the attack.
   * **Pass-the-Hash [(T1550.002)](https://attack.mitre.org/techniques/T1550/002/)**: Using stolen password hashes to authenticate, bypassing the need for a plaintext password.